 Agios Nikolaos – 2 nights

 If you get on the road early in the morning, you can make the most of the day.
 Drive east to the Lasithi region.
 After about an hour on the road, you’ll be in Agios Nikolaos.
 Here you can spend 2 nights.

-Early wake up call to check the surrounding area.
+An early wake-up call to check the surrounding area.
 It will take you about 15 minutes to reach Elounda.
 Here, board a boat to visit the former Leper Colony of Spinalonga.

 The visit took me about two hours, but you can tour it faster if you want.
-In the afternoon, it’s a good idea to drive to the mountains ad check the traditional mountain village of Kritsa.
+In the afternoon, it’s a good idea to drive to the mountains ad check out the traditional mountain village of Kritsa.
 Don’t leave without tasting some local dishes.

 Ierapetra – 3 nights

 Get back on the road really early if you want to make a few stops.
 There are some great places to check on the way from Agios Nikolaos to Ierapetra.